kaiko-ai/eva/docs/DEVELOPER_GUIDE.md

 2. Install system dependencies
     - For MacOS: `brew install Cmake`
     - For Linux (Debian): `sudo apt-get install build-essential cmake`
-3. Run `pdm install -G dev` to install the Python dependencies.
+3. Run `pdm install -G all, dev` to install the Python dependencies.
 This will create a virtual environment in `eva/.venv`.

 ## Adding new dependencies